spaansba/ForesightJS/packages/docs/docs/getting_started/getting_started.md

 ```

 This is particularly helpful when setting up ForesightJS for the first time or when fine-tuning for specific UI components.

-## What About Touch Devices and Slow Connections?

-Since ForesightJS relies on the keyboard/mouse it will not register elements for touch devices.
-For limited connections (2G or data-saver mode), we respect the user's preference to minimize data usage and skip registration aswell.

-The `ForesightManager.instance.register()` method returns these properties:

-- `isTouchDevice` - true if user is on a touch device
-- `isLimitedConnection` - true when user is on a 2G connection or has data-saver enabled
-- `isRegistered` - true if element was actually registered

-With these properties you could create your own fallback prefetching methods if required.
-For example if the user is on a touch device you could prefetch based on viewport.
-An example of this can be found in the [Next.js](/docs/integrations/react/nextjs) or [React Router](/docs/integrations/react/react-router) ForesightLink components.

 ## How Does ForesightJS Work?